1. Methodology background

 Accessibility and clarity

-The UK Data Archive (UKDA) at the University of Essex provides access to approved researchers under special user licence.
+The UK Data Service (UKDS) at the University of Essex provides access to researchers under an End User Licence.

-Documentation to guide the users of these datasets has been provided to the consortium members and is available to UKDA-approved researchers.
+Documentation to guide the users of these datasets has been provided to the consortium members and is available to UKDS researchers.

 Timeliness and punctuality

-The survey has been in existence for a short period and had a biennial interview wave pattern.
-The survey period has now moved to a two-year, financial year-based periodicity (April to March), with this periodicity being referred to as a “round”.
+The survey has been in existence since 2006 and has a biennial interview wave pattern.
+The survey period moved to a two-year financial year-based periodicity (April to March) from April 2016, with this periodicity being referred to as a "round".

-These data are available in the following releases:
+These data are available in the following main releases: